ferrous-systems/rust-exercises/exercise-book/src/nrf52-code-organisation.md

 The workshop repository contains all workshop materials, i.e. code snippets, custom tools and the source for this handbook.

-Skelton projects you can edit can be found in the `exercise-templates` folder.
+Skeleton projects you can edit can be found in the `exercise-templates` folder.
 Completed solutions can be found in the `exercise-solutions` folder.

 ## Firmware